 - Exterior floors must be installed above grade with waterproof, penetrating sealant.

 How often should I seal my cement tiles?

 If used in the shower or areas with heavy traffic (bath and kitchen floors or commercial floors) the tile will need to be resealed once or twice a year.

-For clients that want more sheen to their cement tile finish, gloss sealants can be used to provide for this.
-Please contact Miracle Sealants.
+For clients that want more sheen to their cement tile finish, gloss sealants can be used to provide this.
+Please contact Laticrete.

-For any further questions, please refer to our cement resource and installation guide.
+For any further questions, please refer to our cement Installation and Maintenance Guide.